esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 We focus on three main types of metadata:

 - **Administrative metadata** helps manage a resource or a project and indicates when and how the data were created.
-For example, project/resource owner, principal investigator, project collaborators, funder, project period, permissions, etc.
+For example, the project/resource owner, principal investigator, project collaborators, funder, project period, permissions, etc.
 They are usually assigned to the data before you collect or create them.

 - **Descriptive or citation metadata** are information about a dataset or resource and help to discover and identify data.